A Wiener--Hopf Monte Carlo simulation technique for L\'{e}vy processes: Numerical results

 Figure \ref{fig_2D_density} presents the results of our computations.
-In Figure \ref{fig_2D_density_a} we show our benchmark, a surface plot of the joint probability density function of $(\overline{X}_1,\overline{X}_1-{X}_1)$ produced using Fourier method (\ref{eq_Fourier}), which takes around 40-60 seconds to compute.
-Figures \ref{fig_2D_density_b}, \ref{fig_2D_density_c} and \ref{fig_2D_density_d} show the difference between the benchmark and the Wiener-Hopf Monte-Carlo result as the number of time steps $N$ increases from 20 to 50 to 100.
-Computations take around 7 seconds for $N=100$, and 99\% of this time is actually spent performing the Monte-Carlo algorithm, as the precomputations of the roots $\zeta_n^{\pm}$ and the law of $I_{\lambda}, S_{\lambda}$ take less than one tenth of a second.
-Figure \ref{fig_2D_density_e} shows the result produced by the classical Monte-Carlo method with $N=100$ (which translates into 200 random walk steps according to our previous convention); this computation takes around 10-15 seconds since here we also need to compute the law of $X_{1/N}$, which is done using inverse Fourier transform of the characteristic function of $X_t$ given in (\ref{eq1}).
-Finally, Figure \ref{fig_2D_density_f} shows the difference between the Monte-Carlo result and our benchmark.
+In Figure \ref{fig_2D_density}(a), we show our benchmark, a surface plot of the joint probability density function of $(\overline{X}_1,\overline{X}_1-{X}_1)$ produced using Fourier method (\ref{eq_Fourier}), which takes around 40--60 seconds to compute.
+Figure \ref{fig_2D_density}(b)--(d) show the difference between the benchmark and the Wiener--Hopf Monte Carlo result as the number of time steps $N$ increases from 20 to 50 to 100.
+The computations take around 7 seconds for $N=100$, and 99\% of this time is actually spent performing the Monte Carlo algorithm, as the precomputations of the roots $\zeta_n^{\pm}$ and the law of $I_{\lambda}, S_{\lambda}$ take less than one tenth of a second.
+Figure \ref{fig_2D_density}(e) shows the result produced by the classical Monte Carlo method with $N=100$ (which translates into 200 random walk steps according to our previous convention); this computation takes around 10--15 seconds since here we also need to compute the law of $X_{1/N}$, which is done using inverse Fourier transform of the characteristic function of $X_t$ given in (\ref{eq1}).
+Finally, Figure \ref{fig_2D_density}(f) shows the difference between the Monte Carlo result and our benchmark.

-The results illustrate that in this particular example the Wiener-Hopf Monte-Carlo technique is superior to the classical Monte-Carlo approach.
-It gives a much more precise result, it requires less computational time, is more straightforward to programme and does not suffer from some the issues that plague the Monte-Carlo approach, such as the atom in distribution of $\overline{X}_1$ at zero, which is clearly visible in Figure \ref{fig_2D_density_e}.
+The results illustrate that in this particular example the Wiener--Hopf Monte Carlo technique is superior to the classical Monte Carlo approach.
+It gives a much more precise result, it requires less computational time, is more straightforward to programme and does not suffer from some the issues that plague the Monte Carlo approach, such as the atom in distribution of $\overline{X}_1$ at zero, which is clearly visible in Figure \ref {fig_2D_density}(e).

-Next we consider the problem of pricing up-and-out barrier call option with maturity equal to one, which is equivalent to computing the following expectation:
+Next, we consider the problem of pricing up-and-out barrier call option with maturity equal to one, which is equivalent to computing the following expectation: